DarkSpaceSecurity/RunAs-Stealer/README.md

 RunAs Utility Credential Stealer implementing 3 techniques : Hooking CreateProcessWithLogonW, Smart Keylogging, Remote Debugging

 ### Usage
+The stealers are running in a while loop (the injector also in Hooking case) in the background, to kill it use Task Manager.

 The stolen credentials are written to `C:\Users\<Username>\Desktop\desktop.ini` ADS `log` stream.
 To get the credentials type the cmd command: